vtexdocs/help-center-content/docs/tutorials/en/what-is-the-difference-between-unbinding-and-removing-seller-sku.md

 ---
-title: What is the difference between unbinding and removing a seller SKU?
+title: 'What is the difference between unbinding and removing a seller SKU?'
 id: frequentlyAskedQuestions_4954
 status: PUBLISHED
 createdAt: 2019-01-24T20:46:01.701Z